-The Lead2030 Challenge for SDG6 supported by RB launched a global search for impactful enterprises which work to achieve access to adequate and equitable sanitation and hygiene for all and end open defecation.
+The Lead2030 Challenge for SDG6, supported by RB, launched a global search for impactful enterprises which work to achieve access to adequate, equitable sanitation and hygiene for all.

 Jenifer Colpas, Baño Grato

-Baño Grato is a dry and decentralized sanitation system that has capacity to save up to 68,000 litres of water per year per person and avoids the contamination of superficial and underground water sources.
-The project drastically improves the quality of life of many people who previously did not have access to a comfortable and dignified space to meet their basic needs.
+Baño Grato is a dry and decentralised sanitation system with capacity to save up to 68,000 litres of water per year per person.
+It additionally avoids the contamination of superficial and underground water sources.
+The project drastically improves the quality of life of disadvantaged people in isolated areas who previously did not have a comfortable and dignified space to meet their basic needs.

-The low cost, quick to install sanitation system can be easily adapted to rural communities.
+The low-cost, easy-to-install system can be easily adapted to rural communities.
 Including a separate shower space, Baño Grato provides a private space for women, offering additional support during menstruation and throughout pregnancy.

-The solution is delivered via a well thought out social intervention process that empowers the community and encourages involvement throughout development.
+The solution is delivered via a curated social intervention process that empowers the community and encourages involvement throughout the development.

 Baño Grato has impacted approximately 80 people in four rural communities in Colombia thus far, with the delivery of 10 dry bathrooms.
-Jenifer and her team are currently in the midst of testing new prototypes in selected communities that will be adapted to suit specific needs through a collaborative co-creation process.
+Jenifer and her team are currently in the midst of testing new prototypes in selected communities that can be adapted to suit specific needs through a collaborative creation process.

-Baño Grato has been recognised by the UN Environment as finalists of the "Young Champions of the Earth" contest and featured in El Espectador, among some of the most important organisations in Colombia.
+Baño Grato has been recognised by the UN Environment as a finalist in the "Young Champions of the Earth" contest and featured in El Espectador, one of Colombia’s most important organisations.